The Revolution

 Developing the TriFan 600 — a hybrid vertical-lift aircraft with an air medical interior designed for EMS.
 300+ mph cruise, 25,000-foot ceiling, and 1,000-mile VTOL range.
 FAA certification underway.

-BETA Technologies ALIA electric aircraft in AirMed EMS livery — designed for medical cargo, organ transport, and emergency logistics with HHS contract support
+BETA Technologies ALIA electric aircraft in AirMed EMS livery — selected for 7 of 8 FAA eIPP projects in March 2026

 BETA Technologies